 We warmly welcome participants from diverse international backgrounds to participate in the conference and benifit from this global exchange of knowledge and collaboration.

-![]() | July 14-16, 2026 Conference Date |
+![]() | July 14-16, 2026 Conference Dates |

-![]() | June 14, 2026 Registration Deadline |
+![]() | July 14, 2026 Registration Deadline |

-![]() | May 31, 2026 Final Paper Submission Date |
+![]() | June 15, 2026 Submission Deadline |

 - Energy-efficient production processes